charizone/website/docs/articles/2024-05-22-trustee-analysis.md

 One indicator we look at is to ask: how many people govern the charity?
 The [Charity Governance Code](https://www.charitygovernancecode.org/en/5-board-effectiveness) for large and small charities outlines recommended practice for board effectiveness.
 One recommendation they make is that:

-> The board is big enough that the charity’s work can be carried out and changes to the board’s composition can be managed without too much disruption.
-A board of at least five but no more than twelve trustees is typically considered good practice.
+> "The board is big enough that the charity’s work can be carried out and changes to the board’s composition can be managed without too much disruption.
+A board of at least five but no more than twelve trustees is typically considered good practice."

 The Charizone framework takes this recommendation as a baseline.
 We assign a score based on the number of trustees a charity has.
 A charity with between 5-12 trustees is given a <strong class="color-positive">Positive</strong> score.
 A charity with 3-4 or 13-15 trustees gets a <strong class="color-moderate">Moderate</strong> score, and where a charity has less than 3 or more than 15 trustees their score is <strong class="color-negative">Low</strong>.